simeononsecurity/simeononsecurity.ch/content/articles/applications-for-blockchain-technologies-beyond-cryptocurrencies/index.en.md

 **Blockchain technology** can revolutionize the healthcare industry by providing a secure and transparent system for storing and managing patient data.
 With **blockchain-based health information exchanges**, patients can have greater control over their data and healthcare providers can access information in a secure and efficient manner.
 This technology eliminates the need for intermediaries, such as insurance companies and government agencies, to manage patient data, which can lead to improved patient outcomes.

-Moreover, **blockchain technology** can ensure that patient data is tamper-proof and cannot be altered or deleted without consent.
+On top of that, **blockchain technology** can ensure that patient data is tamper-proof and cannot be altered or deleted without consent.
 This means that patients can trust that their data is accurate and up-to-date, which is crucial for making informed healthcare decisions.
 Additionally, the use of **blockchain technology** can improve the efficiency of healthcare systems by reducing administrative costs and streamlining processes.

 #### Drug Traceability